Optimal network design for synchronization of coupled oscillators: Synchronization in networks of heterogeneous oscillators

-where $\theta_{i}(t)\in\mathbb{R}$ is the angular position of the $i$-th Kuramoto oscillator, $\omega_{i}$ is its natural frequency, and $a_{ij}\geq0$ is the $(ij)$-th entry of the weighted adjacency matrix of $G$.
+Here, $\mathcal{V}_1$ is a subset of oscillators following a second-order dynamics with inertia $m_i>0$ and damping coefficient $d_i>0$, and $\mathcal{V}_2$ is a subset of oscillators with a first-order dynamics; $\omega_{i} \in \mathbb{R}$ is the natural frequency of the $i$-th oscillator (which corresponds to power generation/consumption in generator/load buses), and $a_{ij}\geq0$ is the $(ij)$-th entry of the weighted adjacency matrix of ${G}(\mathcal{V},\mathcal{E})$.
+The dynamics in \eqref{eq:Kuramoto model} represents the swing dynamics for a structure-preserving lossless power network with constant voltage magnitudes at the buses \citep{bergen1981structure}.
 This dynamics can be written in matrix form as